In this article, you will learn 5 reasons why you can’t visualize images in your mind.

 Was I surrounded by creative people or more rational scientific-minded people?

 These questions should give you insights into why you may struggle to visualize.
-If you want further guidance and help with manifestation and you consider coaching a good option, schedule a free coaching call with me to see if I can help you.
+If you want further guidance and help with manifestation and you consider coaching a good option, schedule a coaching call with me to see if I can help you.